 Use a rolling, squeezing, stretching technique and don’t worry too much about what they look like.
 You want them to be long and thin.
-Place them on an oiled baking sheet and let them rise again until almost doubled.
+Place them on a baking sheet and let them rise again until almost doubled.
 This will take around 45 to 60 minutes.
 Ish.
 The book suggests an oiled baking sheet but I’ve had good luck with parchment paper so if you have some, use that.

-Once they have almost doubled in size, brush the loaves with an egg wash before baking to give the exterior a shiny golden finish.
+Once they’ve almost doubled in size, brush the loaves with an egg wash before baking to give the exterior a shiny golden finish.
 Give the loaves some slashes with a very sharp knife to ensure they rise evenly without splitting.

 You’ll need 2 baking sheets to make 4 baguettes.
 Put an old pie plate on the very bottom of the oven under the lowest rack and fill it with water before you preheat the oven.
 The steam created helps give the bread a golden crusty exterior with a chewy interior.